onuralpszr/syncthing_rpm/README.md

 RPM packages add "syncthing" and "syncthing@.service" that allow you to run "syncthing" service for each user and create their own config file with that way syncthing will not conflict with other conf files.

+Username part will be your username in your system.

 To start service (as root)

 systemctl start syncthing@username.service